 - Near the City of Tecate, El Vallecito archeological site dates to 8000 B.C.

 - Parque Nacional Constitucion: is in the Sierra de Juarez range near the city of Ensenada.
-This beautiful woodland area is known for its pine trees and wildlife.
+This beautiful woodland area is famous for its pine trees and wildlife.